3-Day Disney World Itinerary

 Build a rest day in if you can.
 A mid-trip rest day between Day 2 and Day 3 is the most consistently praised decision families make.
 More on this below.

-Day 1 — Magic Kingdom.
+- Day 1 — Magic Kingdom.
 Start with the iconic park while energy is highest.
 Rope drop Fantasyland, stay for the evening fireworks.
 The best first day of any Disney trip.

-Day 2 — Animal Kingdom.
+- Day 2 — Animal Kingdom.
 Front-load the morning for the safari and Avatar, then wind down naturally in the early afternoon.
 Pairs beautifully with a resort pool afternoon — the best mid-trip reset available.

-Day 3 — Hollywood Studios.
+- Day 3 — Hollywood Studios.
 The most ride-intensive park saved for when kids have some Disney experience behind them.
 Rise of the Resistance, Toy Story Land, Galaxy’s Edge, Fantasmic! to close.

-Optional Day 4 — Rest day or EPCOT.
+- Optional Day 4 — Rest day or EPCOT.
 The day most families wish they’d built in.
 More on this below.

-This itinerary is built around three parks — Magic Kingdom, Animal Kingdom, and Hollywood Studios — which are the three most family-relevant parks for the majority of families with kids ages 3 to 12.
-EPCOT is included as an option and works beautifully as a swap depending on your kids’ ages and interests.
-The sequencing below is designed to manage energy across the three days, with the most demanding park first and a natural wind-down built in.
+A 3-day Disney World trip covers Magic Kingdom, Animal Kingdom, and Hollywood Studios at a real, unhurried pace — the three most family-relevant parks for kids ages 3 to 12.
+EPCOT is included as a swap option below.
+The sequencing is designed to manage energy across the three days, with the most demanding park saved for last.

 How to Adjust for Your Family’s Ages